totalspectrum/spin2cpp/doc/basic.md

 #### Anonymous functions

 `function` may also be used in expressions to specify a temporary, unnamed function.
-There are two forms for this.
+There are three forms for this.
 The long form is very similar to ordinary function declarations.
 For example, suppose we want to define a function "plusn" which itself returns a function which adds one to its argument.
 This would look like:
 ```
   ' define an alias for the type of a function which takes an integer
   ' and returns another; this isn't strictly necessary, but saves typing